NoahTheDuke/lazytest/README.md

 To set context functions for an entire namespace, use `set-ns-context!`.
 There is currently no way to define run-wide context functions.

-`(clojure.test/use-fixtures :each ...)` will set the provided fixtures to wrap each test var.
+In `clojure.test`, `(use-fixtures :each ...)` will set the provided fixtures to wrap each test var.
 To achieve the same in Lazytest, define a var of the target hook and add it to the `defdescribe`'s `:context` block of each var in the namespace.
 This is necessarily more tedious than `use-fixtures`, but it is also more explicit and gracefully handles special cases (define multiple functions to handle subtle differences, use whichever is situationally helpful).

 ```clojure lazytest/skip=true
 (defonce ^:dynamic *db-connection* nil)